github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 Below is a typical workflow that explains how {% data variables.product.prodname_secret_scanning %} works:

-* Detection of secrets: {% data variables.product.prodname_secret_scanning_caps %} automatically scans your repository's contents for sensitive data, such as API keys, passwords, tokens, and other secrets.
+* **Detection of secrets**: {% data variables.product.prodname_secret_scanning_caps %} automatically scans your repository's contents for sensitive data, such as API keys, passwords, tokens, and other secrets.
 It looks for patterns and heuristics that match known types of secrets.

-* Alerts and notifications: When a potential secret is detected, {% data variables.product.prodname_dotcom %} generates an alert and notifies the relevant repository administrators and users.
+* **Alerts and notifications**: When a potential secret is detected, {% data variables.product.prodname_dotcom %} generates an alert and notifies the relevant repository administrators and users.
 This notification includes details about the detected secret, such as its location in the repository.
 For more information about alert types and alert details, see TODO: - link to "About alerts" article.

-* Review of alerts: When a secret is detected, you'll need to review the alert details provided.
+* **Review of alerts**: When a secret is detected, you'll need to review the alert details provided.

-* Alert remediation: You then need take appropriate actions to remediate the exposure.
+* **Alert remediation**: You then need take appropriate actions to remediate the exposure.
 This might include:
   * Rotating the affected credential to ensure it is no longer usable.
   * Removing the secret from the repository's history (using tools like BFG Repo-Cleaner or {% data variables.product.prodname_dotcom %}'s built-in features).

-* Audit and monitor: It's good practice to regularly audit and monitor your repositories to ensure no other secrets are exposed.
+* **Audit and monitor**: It's good practice to regularly audit and monitor your repositories to ensure no other secrets are exposed.

 {% ifversion fpt or ghec %}

-* Integration with partners: {% data variables.product.prodname_dotcom %} works with various service providers to validate secrets.
+* **Integration with partners**: {% data variables.product.prodname_dotcom %} works with various service providers to validate secrets.
 When a partner secret is detected, {% data variables.product.prodname_dotcom %} notifies the provider so they can take appropriate action, such as revoking the credential.
 For more information about the partnership program, see "[AUTOTITLE](/code-security/secret-scanning/secret-scanning-partnership-program/secret-scanning-partner-program)."

 {% endif %}